estephanos/Consumer-Complaints-Analysis/README.md

 ![US Map](/Images/StateMap.png)

 The map above shows the number of complaints per state.
 The darker orange states have the most complaints against them and lighter colored states have fewer complaints against them.
-California has
+California is a very dark orange and according to the key has over 75,000 complaints within the state.
+Florida is a dark orange as well.
+We assume the bigger states such as California, Florida, and Texas would have more complaints against them than any other state because they are highly populated.